What is a Landing Page for Plumbers?

 They introduce some of your most popular services to the audience that is most likely to need them.
 Your plumbing landing page should be inviting, enticing, and have a clear message.
 There’s a lot that goes into landing page optimization so let’s dive right in.

 Define a Clear Purpose

 Your plumbing landing page is your chance to hype one of your services up to your customers and focus on the specific merits of a single service.
-It’s an opportunity to narrow your focus and spotlight one thing that your company does excellent.
+It’s an opportunity to narrow your focus and spotlight one thing your company does well.

 So when you are coming up with the copy for your landing page, remember to concentrate on the service you are promoting.
 Think about something unique that makes it special.
 Think about how it may stand out among other services offered by different plumbers.